joseluisq/redel/README.md

 ## Usage

-__Redel__ provides an interface (around [Scanner](https://golang.org/pkg/text/scanner/)) for replace strings occurrences between two strings delimiters.
+__Redel__ provides an interface (around [Scanner](https://golang.org/pkg/text/scanner/)) for replace string occurrences between two string delimiters.

-`Replace` function scanns and replaces strings occurrences for the privided delimiters.
+`Replace` function scanns and replaces string occurrences for the privided delimiters.
 `Replace` requires a callback function that will be called for every successful replacement.
 The callback will receive two params:
 - `data` []byte (Each successful replaced byte)